TAMULib/folio-module-descriptor-registry/README.md

 ### Repository Branch Design

 There are three primary types of branches in use, called trunks.
-These three trunks, `master`, `snapshot`, and `fleet`, operate from different fundamental concepts.
+These three trunks, `main`, `snapshot`, and `fleet`, operate from different fundamental concepts.

-The first trunk, `master`, is the most common trunk design.
+The first trunk, `main`, is the most common trunk design.
 This houses scripts, workflows, documentation, and any other programmatic tool.
-Branches based on the `master` trunk are the traditional coding branches and is expected to be the primary fork and merge branch.
+Branches based on the `main` trunk are the traditional coding branches and is expected to be the primary fork and merge branch.
 There will be no release related content within this trunk beyond the scripts and tools used to operate on a release.
 Note that this "release" is not a release of the repository but instead is referring to FOLIO module, applications, or flower releases.